Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to ion channel kinetics: Introduction

 Discrepancy has proven to be a difficult problem to address in modelling electrically-excitable cells \citep[\emph{electrophysiology} modelling, ][]{lei_considering_2020, mirams2016uncertainty}.
 The same is true for many other mathematical models, such as rainfall-runoff models in hydrology \citep{beven_manifesto_2006}, models of the spread of infectious diseases in epidemiology \citep{guan_modeling_2020,creswell2023epidemic}, and models used for the prediction of financial markets \citep{ANDERSON2009233}.

 The `rapid delayed rectifier potassium current' (I\textsubscript{Kr}), carried by the channel encoded primarily by hERG, plays an important role in the recovery of heart cells in from electrical stimulation.
 It allows the cell membrane to return to its `resting potential' ahead of the next heartbeat.
 This current can be blocked by pharmaceutical drugs, disrupting this process and causing dangerous changes to heart rhythm.
 Mathematical models are now routinely used in drug safety assessment to test whether the expected dynamics of I\textsubscript{Kr} under drug block are expected to cause such problems \citep{li_improving_2017}.
 However, these models provide only an incomplete description of I\textsubscript{Kr}, and do not, for example, account for the stochastic behaviour of individual ion channels \citep{mirams2016uncertainty}.
-For this reason, an understanding of model discrepancy and its implications is crucial in building accurate dynamical models of I\textsubscript{Kr}, which permit a realistic appraisal of their predictive uncertainty.
+For this reason, an understanding of model discrepancy and its implications is crucial in building accurate dynamical models of I\textsubscript{Kr} which permit a realistic appraisal of their predictive uncertainty.

-In Section~\ref{sec:simple_example}, we presented a simple example, in which each protocol corresponded to a particular choice of observation times.
-In electrophysiology voltage-clamp experiments, each protocol consists of a \emph{forcing function} applied to the ODE system (the voltage applied to the cell over time as an input), together with a corresponding set of observation times for the resulting current (observed output).
+In Section~\ref{sec:simple_example}, we presented a simple example, in which each protocol corresponds to a particular choice of observation times.
+However, there may other aspects of the design to be decided upon.
+For example, in electrophysiology, whole-cell patch-clamp experiments are performed by placing an electrode in the solution inside the cell membrane (the intracellular solution), and another in the solution outside the cell (the extracellular solution).
+Voltage-clamp experiments are a particular type of patch-clamp experiment in which a voltage signal is applied across the cell membrane, whilst the current flowing across the cell membrane is recorded.
+Here, the protocol consists of the chosen voltage for each time (treated as a forcing function in ODE-based models), together with a set of observation times for the resulting current (observed output).

 Electrophysiologists have a lot of control, and therefore choice, regarding the protocol design; but little work has been done to explore how the choice of protocol used to gather training data affects the accuracy of subsequent predictions.
 We explore these protocol-dependent effects of model discrepancy in Section~\ref{sec:results}.